 It was during this research that I came across a North American Native folklore which spoke of a mythical beast called a Wendigo.
 Stories that had been told for centuries by the Atlantic Algonquins and Inuit spoke of an evil spirit with an insatiable hunger for human flesh.
 These creatures, as the legend goes, lived deep within the woods hiding among the shadows.
 Their presence is only known by the yellow glow of their eyes as witnessed by those who were fortunate enough to live to tell their tale.

 Was this a Wendigo from a North America legend I cannot say for sure.
 What I can say is this.
 As humans we have a sixth sense that alerts us to danger.
 We feel it in the hairs that stand up on the back of our necks and within the pit of our stomach that urges us to run.
 Without a true identity we will never truly know what we met face to face in the woods that summer day but all three of us agreed we felt our safety was in jeopardy.

 And although we could provide no proof of our encounter, the incident has left us with a good story to tell for years to come and a good reason to stop camping in a tent in the wilderness of the East.
 Happy Halloween.

 Have you ever had an encounter you couldn’t explain?
 Does it still send shivers down your spine?
 Tell us about your creepy story in the comments below.

-“When there is no room left in hell, the dead will walk the earth” – enter your email address top left, bottom right or bottom centre of this post and click “Follow” and never miss an impassioned tale again!
+“When there is no room left in hell, the dead will walk the earth” – enter your email address and click “follow” bottom right and never miss an impassioned tale again!